East Hott Bank Farm

 Centre of Britian - Once Brewed

-Featured on Episode 2 of Tales from Northumberland on ITV in 2013 when Robson Green stayed at the Haughton Green Bothy.
-EHB is just 3 miles from The Sill The National Landscape Discovery Centre half way between Newcastle and Carlisle.
+EHB is just 3 miles from The Sill The National Landscape Discovery Centre half way between Newcastle and Carlisle and regularly features on tv programmes about the area.

 Hott, an Old English word for ‘stand of trees’.